beejaymay/modern-web-developer/README.md

 The web is going through an irresponsible amount of churn\
 The web is going through an irresponsible amount of churn

-This pace is agonizing; Code from yesterday is obsolete\
+This pace is agonizing!
+Code from yesterday is obsolete!\
-The speed of innovation is enough to knock me off my feet\
+The speed of innovation is enough to knock me off my feet!\
 It's happening too fast!
 I can’t keep up!
 I’m tired!
 It’s all a blur!\
 I am the very model of a modern web developer!